20kaushik02/CSE545_SS_Work/Dojo Notes.md

 - stack pivot + shellcode
 - can't overwrite saved rip but can overwrite rbp
 - use it to repeatedly pop into rsp when leaving, thus making it reach the shellcode

+### .44 - working in a coal mine

+- stack canary, but set to static value lol
+- bruteforce to get canary
+- buffer overflow, but again too small, so have to go for env var
+- also similar stack pivot as we can't directly overwrite saved rip